Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ### Search for untranslated strings

 It may be advisable to start translation of strings with the main application user interface.
-To achieve this, enter search term that excludes strings in CLI (command-line interface modules) modules: `(state:<translated) AND NOT (key:"CLI_")`
+To achieve this, enter search term that excludes strings in CLI (command-line interface modules) modules: `NOT state:translated AND NOT (key:"CLI_")`

 ### Nearby strings
 As mentioned above, you may have multiple occurrences of a term in the same module’s interface.
 In that case, it can be useful to rely on the elements surrounding the one you are translating.
 Weblate pairs each string with a list of strings that are directly before or after the element in the GUI code.